mdoege/Py1620/README.md

 GOTRAN is an interactive Fortran-like programming language for the IBM 1620.
 A program is entered from the typewriter (or read from cards) and after a final ```END``` statement, the machine halts.
 Starting the machine runs the program.
 Then it halts again and the next program can be entered.

+Here is GOTRAN running two programs.
+The first one computes the sine for different angles, the second one the Fibonacci sequence:

 ```
 $ python3 py1620.py gotran.txt